fffsl/MR_TLDetector/README.md

 - The model weights and YAML configuration are selected at runtime, so the detection model can be replaced without changing the main interface code.
 - The graphical interface text and font names have been internationalized where appropriate.
 - Training scripts are not included in the current streamlined application directory.
 This repository focuses on application-side detection and deployment.
-- Software packages that don't require environment setup can be uploaded via GitHub Releases.
+- Software packages that don't require environment setup can be loaded via GitHub Releases.
 Users only need to modify the images, weight files, and dataset configuration files to use it.